aattoa/kieli/README.md

 The project currently depends on several external libraries.
 This is only temporary, as the features these libraries provide will be available in the C++23 standard library.
 The external dependencies are therefore only necessary until the major C++ standard library implementations start to provide support for these features.

-The following is a list of the required dependencies, and what they will be replaced by in the future:
+The following is a list of the required dependencies:

 * https://github.com/fmtlib/fmt
     * Will be replaced by the standard library header `<format>`.